Zoot Solana ACR Review Facts

 .
 The upper is made to resist tough weather conditions.
 The shoe still features the great BareFit technology that provides a secure fit, as well as the DryLex inner lining that has moisture wicking properties.
 The molded 3D heel counter provides stability locking your foot in a secure position for a more efficient gait cycle.

 The ACR version of the Solana adds a little bit of weight, but overall, they are still very lightweight for what they provide.
 The average weight for the men’s version is 255 grams (8.9 oz.), and the average weight for the women’s is 235 grams (8.2 oz.).
 Remember those are average weights as the weight varies depending on the size of the shoes.
+Read also about are zoot running shoes good.

 The balance between the weatherproof characteristics and the breathability is not the best.
 By incorporating a closed mesh upper, the ventilation of the shoe is reduced.
 Reviewers have said that they can get sweaty and hot when running with them in warm conditions